-There are a lot of law enforcing institutes that analyze and evaluate the body language of crime suspects.
-The FBI for instance has special analysts for this very purpose.
-Some additional places where body language plays a very important role is in poker tournaments and championships.
+There are a lot of law enforcement institutes that analyze and evaluate the body language of crime suspects.
+The FBI, for instance, has special analysts for this very purpose.
+Some other places where body language plays a very important role are in poker tournaments and championships.

 Dependent on your emotional and mental states, your body language comes in clusters of postures and signals.
 Here are a few body language clusters and what they indicate:

-- This cluster indicates threat in physical form
+- This cluster indicates a threat in physical form

 - Showing keen interest